 For a more immersive experience, the “Geek for a Week” scheme allows developers and researchers to work alongside Ensembl team members for a short intensive collaborative project.

-Send any queries about our workshops, or anything else Ensembl-related to firstname.lastname@example.org.
+Send any queries about our workshops to our helpdesk.